 One of my favorite things about New Orleans is that it’s full of hidden treasures.
-(Treasures, not treasure.
-Don’t rent a backhoe or anything.)
-If you’re open to friends’ suggestions or willing to wander around, you can find heaps of “off-the-beaten-path” restaurants, cultural experiences, bars, and miscellaneous fun in the most unlikely places.
+If you’re open to suggestions or willing to wander around, you can find heaps of “off-the-beaten-path” restaurants, cultural experiences, bars, and miscellaneous fun in the most unlikely places.
 Gay bars are no exception.
-While everyone knows about the cluster of New Orleans gay bars surrounding the intersection of Bourbon and St. Ann, anchored by Oz and the Bourbon Pub, there are plenty of watering holes scattered around ready to cater to LGBT people and their allies.
-For a complete list of LGBT bars, go here, but here are five of the best gay bars in New Orleans.
+While everyone knows about the cluster of New Orleans gay bars surrounding the intersection of Bourbon and St. Ann streets, anchored by Oz and Bourbon Pub, there are plenty of watering holes scattered around the city and ready to cater to LGBT people and their allies.
+For a complete list of LGBT bars, go here, but here are five of our favorites.

-1. Grrlspot – Many gay bars cater primarily or exclusively to gay men, and Grrlspot is working to change that.
-Billed as a “pop-up” bar for lesbians, the queer community, and people who enjoy socializing with the lesbian and queer community, Grrlspot is a traveling event taking place every month in a different venue around New Orleans with regular draws of over two hundred women.
-Watch their website for the next event!
+Many gay bars cater primarily or exclusively to gay men, but Grrlspot is working to change that.
+Billed as a “pop-up” bar for lesbians, the queer community, and people who enjoy socializing with the lesbian and queer community, Grrlspot is a traveling event taking place every month at a different venue around New Orleans with regular draws of over two hundred women.
+Check out their Facebook page for upcoming events.

-4. Phoenix Eagle Leather Bar – How could you not love a bar that advertises “reasonable drink prices,” “plenty of free parking,” “never a cover,” and an “anything goes atmosphere?”
-The Phoenix Eagle’s priorities are men, leather, and drinks, and it’s hard to argue with any of that.
+How could you not love a bar that advertises “reasonable drink prices,” “plenty of free parking,” “never a cover,” and an “anything goes atmosphere?”
+At the Phoenix Leather Bar, the priorities are men, leather, and drinks, and it’s hard to argue with any of that.
 Even if this doesn’t sound like your typical scene, check it out – you may be surprised.
 Happy hour is Monday – Friday 6 a.m. – 10 a.m and 3 p.m – 7 p.m.